The First Few Weeks

 Your baby’s scalp may also appear to be scaly and dry which is known as “cradle cap”.
 This can be treated by applying some baby or mineral oil to help loosen up the scales, then brushing gently with a soft, baby brush.
 This condition usually goes away on its own, even without treatment.2

 You may notice some clear to slightly cloudy discharge from one or both of your baby’s eyes.
 This is caused by a blocked tear duct and is very common amongst newborns.
 Almost all resolve on their own without any intervention.
 Keep the eye clean by using a warm, wet washcloth and gently massage from the inside of the baby’s eye towards the outside of the eye.
 Use a different, clean part of the washcloth each time you touch the eyes, especially when you go to the second eye.
-If the drainage becomes thick, green or yellow, moves to both eyes when it was only in one eye, causes swelling or redness around the eye area itself, or seems to cause your baby discomfort, please contact your health care provider.4
+If the drainage becomes thick, green or yellow, moves to both eyes when it was only in one eye, causes swelling or redness around the eye area itself, or seems to cause your baby discomfort, contact your health care provider.4

 A baby’s skin can vary greatly from one baby to another.
 Some babies are born covered in a thick, white substance called vernix, while others have very dry and peeling skin.
 A generalized newborn rash is common, as is baby acne and milia, which are tiny white dots across the nose.
 The baby may also have a covering of very fine, silky hair called lanugo on their skin, most commonly found on the forehead, back, shoulders, and cheeks.
 None of these conditions require treatment and all will resolve on their own.2

-The average time for separation of the cord is 1 to 3 weeks.
+The average time for separation of the remaining umbilical cord is 1 to 3 weeks.
 There is no need for concern if there is just a small amount of bleeding from the umbilicus.
-Keep the area clean and dry, monitoring for signs of infection such as a strong foul odour coming from the cord, yellow or green discharge from the site, or if the area becomes inflamed (red and swollen).
+Keep the area clean and dry, watching for signs of infection such as a strong foul odour coming from the cord, yellow or green discharge from the site, or if the area becomes inflamed (red and swollen).
 Contact your health care provider if any of these symptoms are present.2

 You may notice that your baby’s breasts (both with boys and girls) and their genitals are a little bit swollen after birth.
-Baby girls may even have a small amount of bleeding or mucousy discharge from the vagina.
-All of these are caused from mom’s hormones and the swelling will go away once the hormones pass through the baby’s body.6
+Baby girls may even have a small amount of bleeding or white mucousy discharge from the vagina.
+All of these are caused from mom’s hormones and the swelling will go away once the hormones pass through the baby’s body.5

 Breastfeeding can be a special way for you to feel close to your baby.
-The World Health Organization (WHO), Health Canada, the Dietitians of Canada and the Canadian Pediatric Society all agree that: “Breastfeeding - exclusively for the first six months, and sustained for up to two years or longer with appropriate complementary feeding - is important for the nutrition, immunologic protection, growth, and development of infants and toddlers”.
-Your newborn needs to feed at least 8-10 times in 24 hours; which means you will be waking your baby up to feed even in the middle of the night.
+The World Health Organization (WHO), Health Canada, the Dietitians of Canada, and the Canadian Pediatric Society all agree that: Breastfeeding - exclusively for the first six months and continued for up to two years and beyond with appropriate complementary feeding - is important for the nutrition, immune protection, growth, and development of infants and toddlers.13 Your newborn needs to feed at least 8 or more times in 24 hours, including through the night, which means you may need to wake your baby up to feed in the night in the early days.
 Remember, your baby’s tummy is only the size of a cherry for the first 2 days and the size of a walnut at about 3-4 days.
 By the end of the first week, it has grown to about the size of an apricot and an egg by the end of the first 3 weeks.
-Your baby only needs small amount of breast milk at each feeding, but does need it frequently.9
+Your baby needs frequent, small amounts of breastmilk at each feeding.8

 Your baby should have enough wet and dirty diapers according to his/her age: